RlM100always/Book-Management-Store-CLI/README.md

 Python 3.x (No external libraries or frameworks are required).

 👨‍💻 How to Use
-Add a Book: Select "Add Book" from the menu, then input the book's details.
+- Add a Book: Select "Add Book" from the menu,
+- Then input the book's details.
-View Books: Choose "View Books" to see all saved books.
+- View Books: Choose "View Books" option 2  to see all saved books.
-Search Books: Search for books by ISBN, title, or author.
+- Search Books: Search for books by ISBN, title, or author,Choose Option 3
-Remove a Book: Select "Remove Book" and input the ISBN/Book ID of the book to delete.
+- Remove a Book: Select "Remove Book" and input the ISBN/Book ID of the book to delete.Choose Option 4
-Exit: Save all data and exit the program.
+- Exit: Save all data and exit the program.Choose Option 5

 ##🚨 **Error Handling**
 Invalid inputs will be caught with clear error messages, prompting the user to enter correct values.